This week the news broke that Maisie Williams has been cast as Rahne Sinclair in Josh Boone’s New Mutants movie.

 She was going to Simon’s Rock, an elite private school that was part of Bard College.
 I missed her terribly, so I took a bus from Port Authority to Great Barrington, Massachusetts to visit her.

-I lived in Chelsea; I vaguely knew there was a comic book store up on 23rd st., so I walked up there.
+I lived in Chelsea with my mom; I vaguely knew there was a comic book store up on 23rd st., so I walked up there.
 In the acrid smell of mouldering paper I asked the big unkempt man where “the new New Mutants” was to be found, and bought it.

 As every student of comics knows, New Mutants #18 was one of the issues that broke open the history of comics.